10000 mAh x 3.7 V

 Battery age, temperature, charging limits, screen brightness, radio use, and power spikes can change real runtime.

-Use this free device battery life calculator to convert mAh and voltage into watt-hours and estimate runtime for small electronics.
+Use this free device battery life calculator to divide usable mAh by average current, or convert mAh and voltage into watt-hours before dividing by device watts.

 10000 mAh x 3.7 V